 National Leadership Program, Spring 2017

-Matthew Wagner was a Development and Policy Fellow with RespectAbility.
+Matthew Wagner was a Nonprofit Management and Policy Fellow with RespectAbility.
 His personal experience with hearing loss created a desire to increase access for all people, particularly in cultural institutions.
 Wagner worked on identifying potential funding sources for RespectAbility as well as contributing to several public policy initiatives.
 In addition, he became the resident Fellow on ensuring accessibility of all RespectAbility PowerPoints for those who are visually impaired.

 Prior to joining RespectAbility, Wagner interned at the United States Holocaust Memorial Museum and Mount Vernon.
 Most recently, he interned with the Smithsonian Museum of Natural History where he worked on increasing accessibility in the Q?rius Lab.
 He believes knowledge should be accessible for all.
 Remembering how he felt when visiting museums in the late 90’s when materials were not captioned and people unwilling to speak clearer, he aims to ensure museums are truly accessible through universal design.
 As an advocate, he believes that museums have the power to inspire all and wants all visitors to benefit from that inspiration.